-Gijs Bakker (Amersfoort, 1942) was trained as a jewellery and industrial-designer at the Gerrit Rietveld Academie in Amsterdam, the Netherlands and the Konstfack Skolen in Stockholm, Sweden.
+Gijs Bakker (Amersfoort, 1942) was trained as a jewelry and industrial-designer at the Gerrit Rietveld Academie in Amsterdam, the Netherlands and the Konstfackskolan in Stockholm, Sweden.

-Bakker's designs cover jewellery, home accessories and household appliances, furniture, interiors, public spaces and exhibitions.
+Bakker's designs cover jewelry, home accessories and household appliances, furniture, interiors, public spaces and exhibitions.
 He worked and works for numerous companies amongst wich: Polaroid, Artifort, HEMA, Royal VKB, and ENO Studio.

-In 1993 he founded Droog Design together with design critic and historian Renny Ramakers, a Dutch collective of designers, products and information.
-Together with Ramakers, Bakker was the selector and art director of all products within Droog Design untill 2009.
+In 1993 he founded Droog Design, a Dutch collective of designers, products and information, together with design critic and historian Renny Ramakers.
+Together with Ramakers, Bakker was the selector and art director of all products within Droog Design until 2009.

 Together with Italian gallery owner Marijke Vallanzasca Bakker founded the Chi ha paura...?
 (Italian for 'who is afraid of') foundation in 1996.
-With Chi ha paura...?
-(CHP...?)
-They wanted to show that a piece of jewellery is more than a decorative fashion accessory.
-With this CHP...? challenged the widespread fear for the contemporary jewellery.
+With chp...? they wanted to show that a piece of jewelry is more than a decorative fashion accessory.
+With this, chp...? challenged the widespread fear for the contemporary jewelry.

 In current design projects Bakker investigates the relation between craft and design.
 Since 2009, he is exploring this theme in his role as creative director for HAN Gallery, formerly known as Yii in Taiwan.
 Commissioned by the Taiwanese Craft and Design council Yii was founded to create a stronger and sustainable coherence between local Taiwanese craft traditions and contemporary design practice in Taiwan.
 It is also intended to establish a more prolific design identity for Taiwan.

-His work is represented in collections, both in museums and private worldwide.
+His work is represented in collections, both in museums and private collections worldwide.

 2012 HAN Gallery and Chi ha paura..?, Salone del Mobile, Ventura Lambrate, Milan, Italy